railsr/railsr.github.io/_posts/2015-12-21-searchkick-typeahead.md

   def autocomplete
     render json: Build.search(params[:query], autocomplete: false, limit: 10)#(&:title)
-    #had to comment out (&:title) because the search autocomplete displayed the full hash of object.
+    #had to comment out (&:title) because the search suggested items displayed as a the full hash of object.
-    #displayKey used insted(see below)
+    #displayKey used instead(see below)
+    #the problem is probably with cancancan gem since the authenticated user can see the proper name of suggested items.
   end
 {% endhighlight %}